 Let’s say you want to get that wet effect of drizzling rain on your graphic to properly set it in a dark or stormy environment – this is the tutorial you need to watch.
 You can automatically set the mood to your opening logo by applying the Rain on Glass effect in Motion.
 This effect is sure to add a new cinematic flair to your graphic.

 Check out these must-watch tutorials to improve and stylize your editing capabilities.
 Learning how to animate text and graphics is the sign of a talented editor.
 Most importantly, these videos will point you in the right direction.
-You can also get a jump start by using Motion templates to further develop your skills.
+You can also get a jump start by using motion graphics templates to further develop your skills.

 Developing an understanding of some of the techniques that are viewed as ‘complicated’ will not only improve the look of your videos but will make it easier for you to learn more skills.
 Have some fun with the animation and text and develop a style of your very own!
 The methods these Apple Motion tutorials offer will impress clients and casual viewers alike.